Research shows that most people have a difficult time talking about race & racism. And as therapists, we’re no different.

 Do I have to be a therapist or wellness professional to take the course?

-With 60% of Black Americans experiencing at least one act of racial discrimination in their lifetime (Carter, 2007), as therapists we should be equipped to help address and progress through the this racial trauma.
+With 60% of Black Americans experiencing at least one act of racial discrimination in their lifetime (Carter, 2007), it is important that therapists be equipped to help address and heal racial trauma.

-Through Healing Trauma with Somatic Therapy you’ll walk away with a foundation for why addressing race in the therapy room is important, how racism can be traumatic, and Somatic exercises to use to bring healing to body and mind.Notify Me When Course Launches
+Through Healing Trauma with Somatic Therapy you’ll walk away with a foundation for why addressing race in the therapy room is important, how racism can be traumatic, and somatic exercises that bring healing to the body and the mind.Register Now